akretion/docky/README.md

 #### voodoo open
 will open a new session to an existing running container.

-For example you may need on terminal for running odoo and a second terminal for doing some psql.
+For example you may need a first terminal for running odoo and a second terminal for doing some psql.

 #### voodoo service [add...]
 SERVICE_NAME
 will modify the voodoo.yml file of the project and link the odoo container to the new service.
 The service has to be set up in the service.yml file of this module